-As you can see, the list is fairly broad—as long as the funds are going toward the business, generally speaking, then it is fine.
+As you can see, the list is pretty broad—as long as the funds are going toward the business, generally speaking, then it is okay.
 Again though, this could depend on the lender.
-More traditional lending institutions, for example, will be more stringent in terms of what a retail business loan can be used for.
+More traditional lending institutions, for example, will be more stringent in terms of what can be purchased with a retail business loan.
 So you want to do some research in terms of lenders and various types of lending companies.

 Different Types of Retail Business Loans

-When you apply for a retail business loan, keep in mind that there are a few different options available.
+When you apply for a retail business loan, keep in mind that a few different options are available.
 The question is, how do you choose the right retail loan for your store?
 Below is a breakdown of the various types of commercial financing solutions that you might explore.

 Short-term loans: As the name suggests, short-term loans are for things that you might need to do/purchase in the immediate future.
-The payback period generally ranges from 6 months to 18 months (though some can be longer).
 So, for example, let’s say your storefront needs a new roof and you don’t have enough cash on hand to cover the cost.
 You could apply for a short-term loan through an online lender and get the money within a couple of days.
-Payments would be either weekly, bi-weekly, or monthly depending on the loan terms and they would be fixed payments.
+Payments would be weekly, bi-weekly, or monthly depending on the loan terms and fixed prices.
 These loans can come with higher interest rates, but again you are paying the amount off over a shorter time frame.
+The payback period generally ranges from 6 months to 18 months (though some can be longer).

 SBA loans: SBA loans are another popular option as far as retail financing goes.
 SBA loans are backed by the Small Business Association (SBA), meaning, if the business defaults, the SBA will guarantee the loan up to a certain percentage.
-This way, lenders are taking less risk because they will get a portion of the funds back should the business fail to pay.
+This way, lenders take less risk because they will get a portion of the funds back should the business fail to pay.
 You have to meet the SBA’s small business guidelines.
-And the process could take a bit longer than with some other loan types, so if you need cash immediately this might not be the best solution for you.
-Though interest rates are fairly attractive with SBA loans.
+And the process could take a bit longer than with some other loan types, so if you need cash immediately, this might not be the best solution for you.
+However, interest rates are pretty attractive with SBA loans.

-Equipment loans: Another common option, as far as retail business loans, are equipment loans.
+Equipment loans: Another standard option, as far as retail business loans, another standard option is equipment loans.
 Many are under the impression that these loans are for heavy machinery or larger manufacturing equipment.
-That is not necessarily the case–though they can be used for those purchases.
+That is not necessarily the case–though borrowers can use them for those purchases.
 Many equipment purchases can be made using an equipment loan, and this is precisely why it may be the ideal lending option for your retail business.
-For example, with an equipment loan, you can buy software for your business, invest in a POS system, and purchase the tools needed.
-The point is, the equipment can be of a smaller variety as well.
+For example, you can buy software for your business, invest in a POS system, and purchase the tools needed with an equipment loan.
+The point is that the equipment can be of a smaller variety.

 Getting Approved for a Retail Business Loan